JonasSchwenke/DiscourseNetworkAnalysisDomesticHeating/README.md

 # Discourse Network Analysis of Domestic Heating in Germany
-This is the repository for my master thesis, written at Universität Konstanz for the Frauenhofer ISI.
+This is the repository for my master thesis, written at Universität Konstanz for the Fraunhofer ISI.

 ## Code/